-1. A goat is tethered by a rope to a point on the edge of a circular field with diameter 100 meters.
+A goat is tethered by a rope to a point on the edge of a circular field with diameter 100 meters.
 What length should the rope be so that the goat can graze in exactly half the field?
-[10]

-Here's a corrected picture, with some axes added:
+Here's a picture, corrected to match the statement of the problem, with some axes added: